Zromans/baseimage-docker/README.md

    * Processes executed by `nsenter` behave in a slightly different manner than normal.
 For example, they cannot be killed by any normal processes inside the container.
 This also applies to any child processes as well.
    * If the `nsenter` process is terminated by a signal, then the command that is executed by nsenter is *not* killed and cleaned up.
 You will have to do that manually.
    * Requires learning another tool.
+   * Requires root privileges on the Docker host.
    * Requires the `nsenter` tool to be available on the Docker host.
 At the time of writing (July 2014), most Linux distributions do not ship it.
 However, baseimage-docker provides a precompiled binary, and allows you to easily use it, through its [docker-bash](#docker_bash) tool.
+   * Not possible to allow users to login to the container without also letting them login to the Docker host.

 <a name="nsenter_usage"></a>
 #### Usage